carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 ## Experience

-Most don't have day jobs that pay you to work on exactly the right thing to line you up for that next step in your career.
+You may not have a job that pays you to work on exactly the right thing to line you up for that next step in your career.
 You could be a student looking to build experience for that first job, switching careers or roles, or your current job isn't handing out stretch projects with interesting technology.

-One tried and true solution is to write yet another TODO app, or buy a domain and promise yourself that you will create something neat as a side project.
+One tried and true solution is to write yet another TODO app, or buy a domain and promise yourself that this time you will totally finish that side project.
 The problem with that is that coming up with what to write is hard and when you are done, interviewers won't value your random project as much as a project that has name recognition, or even better something that they actually use themselves.

-Contributing to an established open source project with an active community increases the likelihood that mentioning it on your cover letter or resume will yield interested questions, or a thanks for feature you wrote.
+Contributing to an established open source project with an active community increases the likelihood that mentioning it on your cover letter or resume will yield interested questions, or even a thanks for feature you wrote.
+In open source there are also opportunities to grow as a leader.
+There are all sorts of roles that can help you lean how to delegate, run meetings, build consensus, make tough decisions, and communicate effectively.
+These skills are worth their weight in gold and can be invaluable for landing a promotion.

+<p align="center"><strong>I make a better impression talking about my work than doing interpretive dance with a dry erase marker</strong></p>

 When I interviewed at Microsoft after working on the Go package manager dep, more than one interviewer asked me questions about the project, and said that they use it.
 Every minute spent chatting about that open source work is one less minute white boarding.
-I know that I'm going to come off a lot better talking about my project than doing interpretive dance with a dry erase marker.
+Let me tell you, I make a better impression talking about my work than doing interpretive dance with a dry erase marker.

-In open source there are also opportunities to grow as a leader.
-There are all sorts of roles in open source that can help you lean how to delegate, run meetings, build consensus, make tough decisions, and communicate effectively.
-These skills are worth their weight in gold, and when applied at work, can be invaluable for landing a promotion.

 ## Proving your worth